-Armstrong, Ruberoid, Pittsburgh Corning and Johns-Mansville were all names familiar to the shipyard workers at Bethlehem Shipbuilding because these were the manufacturers that provided the asbestos-containing products used to construct war ships.
-But the material's use wasn't only confined to shipbuilding; asbestos lagging in the form of pipe insulation, block and cement was used throughout these shipyards.
+Armstrong, Ruberoid, Pittsburgh Corning and Johns-Mansville were familiar to the shipyard workers.
+These were the manufacturers that provided the asbestos-containing products used to construct warships.
+But the material’s use wasn’t only confined to shipbuilding.
+Asbestos lagging in the form of pipe insulation, block and cement was used throughout these shipyards.

 A walking tour of a typical Bethlehem facility would reveal just how many uses there were for asbestos.
 Raybestos cloth was stored and dispensed in the yard storeroom.
 The large rolls of asbestos fabric and insulation wrapping were cut to order depending upon need, and that would release fibers into the air, continually exposing the employee who managed the storeroom to dangerous dust.

 Workers in the Y department cleaned up asbestos materials, including blankets, left by other employees.
 Rigging department workers like welders and burners constantly used asbestos blankets.
 Ship fitters always carried a piece of asbestos cloth to kneel down on while working on the hot steel decks.
 But that wasn’t their only exposure, because these tradesmen worked alongside welders and burners who also used asbestos fabrics and other asbestos-contaminated materials such as gaskets.

 Workers in the boiler room, engine room and pump room (who also worked with asbestos insulation) tore off and replaced asbestos cloth, in many cases with their bare hands, causing a windfall of fibers to be released into the air.
 Using asbestos cloth was a way of life in the 1940s at Bethlehem Shipyards; they even went so far as to use it to patch torn work clothes.